-Charged Affairs is YPFP’s foreign policy publication.
-Launched as a blog in 2014, it has since transitioned into a proper online journal with its own website and an ambitious publishing agenda.
-Charged Affairs brings together an editorial and writing team that publishes on a wide range of foreign and international policy subjects, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
-Charged Affairs is also a forum for publishing guest pieces by YPFP members in the United States and abroad, showcasing the work of our Fellows, and publishing guest op-eds by senior practitioners and thought leaders.
-Our articles range from op-eds to interviews and book reviews, and we pride ourselves on being a place for original analysis and perspectives.
+Charged Affairs is YPFP’s in-house foreign policy publication.
+The magazine’s team of editors and staff writers publish on a wide range of foreign and international policy subjects on a weekly basis, bringing the perspectives of early and mid-career professionals and academics to the broader foreign policy community.
+Charged Affairs is also a forum for publishing guest pieces by YPFP members in the United States and abroad, highlighting original analysis and global perspectives.
+Articles range from op-eds to interviews and book reviews.

-The core of Charged Affairs’ publishing is the dedicated team of writers.
-As a staff writer, you would be expected to produce one article every three weeks on topics of your choice within the broader thematic scope of Charged Affairs.
-You’d work closely with editors to perfect your piece and to connect with opportunities like book reviews and interviews.
+The core of Charged Affairs’ publishing is the dedicated team of Staff Writers.
+As a Staff Writer, you would be expected to produce one article every three weeks on topics of your choice within the broader thematic scope of Charged Affairs.
+You’d work closely with editors to perfect your piece and to connect with opportunities for book reviews and interviews.
 Finally, you would be expected to support the social media promotion of Charged Affairs articles.
-Charged Affairs writers also enjoy occasional staff development and social opportunities as a team.
+Charged Affairs Staff Writers also enjoy occasional staff development and social opportunities as a team.

 Roles and Responsibilities:

 - Produce one article every three weeks on topics of interest to the Charged Affairs audience.